OpenLineage/workshops/airflow/e1-marquez/README.md

 ./docker/up.sh --seed
 ```

-Verify that Marquez is running by opening this address in a browser: http://localhost:3000/
+To verify that Marquez is running, open this address in a browser: http://localhost:3000/

-Verify that sample data has been seeded by clicking on the `ns` (namespace) drop-down menu in the top right corner.
+To verify that sample data has been seeded, you can click on the `ns` (namespace) drop-down menu in the top right corner.
 If you see `food delivery` there, data has been loaded.